Unified Concept Editing in Diffusion Models: Abstract

 Text-to-image models suffer from various safety issues that may limit their suitability for deployment.
 Previous methods have separately addressed individual issues of bias, copyright, and offensive content in text-to-image models.
 However, in the real world, all of these issues appear simultaneously in the same model.
 We present a method that tackles all issues with a single approach.
 Our method, Unified Concept Editing (UCE), edits the model without training using a closed-form solution, and scales seamlessly to concurrent edits on text-conditional diffusion models.

-We demonstrate scalable simultaneous debiasing, style erasure, and content moderation by editing text-to-image projections, and we present extensive experiments demonstrating improved efficacy and scalability over prior work.
+We present scalable simultaneous debiasing, style erasure, and content moderation by editing text-to-image projections, and perform extensive experiments demonstrating improved efficacy and scalability over prior work.
 Our code is available at \href{https://unified.baulab.info/}{unified.baulab.info}.